 Nut butter is simply ground-up nuts, with the most popular options being peanuts, cashews, or almonds.
 The natural oils of the nuts release as it’s broken down, which gives it a smooth consistency (or buy it chunky if that’s your preference).
 These nut butters can go great in smoothies, baked goods, or as sauces and dressings.

-The true question remains, is one better than another?
+The true question remains, is one nut butter better than another?
 We’re breaking down the difference between almond, peanut, and cashew butter so you can determine which you’ll be grabbing on your next grocery trip.

-Almond butter is the perfect swap out for peanut butter if you’re looking to switch things up.
+Almond butter is the perfect swap for peanut butter if you’re looking to switch things up.
 The consistency and thickness are comparable, but you’re getting a little extra boost of nutrients like calcium and potassium.
-Almond butter goes well with sweet treats or savory meals, for example, many Asian-inspired dishes use a nut butter in sauces.
+Almond butter goes well with sweet treats or savory meals, for example, many Asian-inspired dishes use nut butter in sauces.
 Just be sure to grab a jar that contains the only ingredient you need — dry roasted almonds.

 One downfall that may make many people avoid purchasing almond butter is the impact that it can have on the environment (more on that below).